cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - With encode\_to\_curve(str,DST) we denote a mapping function from {{?RFC9380}}.
 I.e. a function that maps octet string str to a point on the group using the domain separation tag DST. {{?RFC9380}} considers both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{?RFC9380}}.

-- G.DSI denotes a domain-separation identifier string.
+- G.DSI denotes a domain-separation identifier octet string.
 G.DSI which SHALL BE obtained by the concatenation of b"CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{?RFC9380}}.
 E.g. when using the map with the name P384\_XMD:SHA-384\_SSWU\_NU\_ on curve NIST-P384 the resulting value SHALL BE G.DSI = b"CPaceP384\_XMD:SHA-384\_SSWU\_NU\_".

 Using the above definitions, the CPace functions required for the group object G are defined as follows.